appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 </virtualHost>
 ```

-After adding the Vhost you have to restart the appserver and if everything was correct you should also be able to
-request TYPO3 over the name based virtual host.
+After adding the Vhost restart the appserver and you should also be able to request TYPO3 over the name based virtual host.